Honeymoon Journaling: How to Document Your First Trip as a Married Couple

 Starting Now

-- Decide on your system before you leave—shared app, separate notebooks, or collaborative TripBook
+- Decide on your system before you leave—shared app or separate notebooks

-- Agree with your partner on the minimal commitment—5 photos a day?
+- Agree with your partner on minimal commitment—5 photos a day?
 Evening recap?

-- Set up the tool so it's ready to go from Day 1
+- Set up the tool so it's ready from Day 1

 - Let go of perfection and embrace "good enough"